danburzo/opsh/README.md

 # opsh

+An argument processor for your Node.js command-line apps.

-Node.js command-line argument processor supporting the [POSIX guidelines](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html) and GNU-style long options.
+It gives you a helping hand in adhering to the [POSIX guidelines](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html), while supporting GNU-style long options.

 ## Installation